Prior-Guided Flow Matching for Target-Aware Molecule Design with Learnable Atom Number: Experiments

 We comprehensively evaluate the performance of PAFlow by comparing it against four types of SBDD methods: autoregressive, diffusion, BFN, and FM methods.
 100 molecules are sampled for each test protein.
 As shown in Tab. \ref{tab1}, PAFlow significantly outperforms all baseline methods on all binding-related metrics, where the Vina score is computed without conformational optimization and serves as the most critical metric.
 Specifically, PAFlow surpasses the strong diffusion method ALiDiff by a large margin of 17.5\%, 8.7\%, and 6.3\% on Avg.
 Vina Score, Vina Min, and Vina Dock, respectively.
 Furthermore, it also achieves superior performance over the novel BFN method MolCRAFT by 26.1\%, 20.9\%, and 19.4\% on the same metrics.
 In terms of high-affinity binders, an average of 80.8\% of the PAFlow molecules exhibit higher binding affinity than the reference ligands, significantly exceeding all other baselines.
 Notably, the performance of FlowSBDD—another FM-based model—is unremarkable in binding affinity due to the use of linear probability paths, inadequately capturing the complexity inherent to SBDD.
 In contrast, PAFlow designs appropriate probability paths for atomic coordinates and atom types, effectively generating molecules with high binding affinity.
 Fig. \ref{Median_Vina} presents the median Vina energy of all generated molecules for each binding pocket, comparing PAFlow with two SOTA methods ALiDiff and MolCRAFT.
 PAFlow achieves the highest binding affinity on 77\% of the targets, significantly exceeding the other two methods.

 PAFlow generates molecules with higher binding affinity in Tab. \ref{tab1} while maintaining comparable QED, SA, and diversity to ALiDiff.
 These properties are not explicitly emphasized during generation, as in real-world drug discovery they are typically used for rough filtering and are considered acceptable as long as they fall within a reasonable range.
 Based on the PAFlow framework, extending the molecule–protein interaction predictor to molecular properties holds promise for further improving these metrics.
 Fig. \ref{visualization} presents examples of generated molecules along with their properties.
 The results show that the molecules generated by PAFlow exhibit favorable properties while maintain reasonable structures, suggesting strong potential as candidate ligands.
+We further conduct structural analysis experiments, with the results presented in Appendix \ref{Structure Analysis}.

 \paragraph{Sampling Efficiency}

 We select the most efficient model from each category of baselines to compare sampling speed with PAFlow.
 Additionally, we report the sampling efficiency of PAFlow using a reduced number of steps T = 20.
 Fig. \ref{average time} shows the inference time for generating 100 molecules on average.
 While TargetDiff and Pocket2Mol require 3968s and 4009s respectively, PAFlow only takes 717s, achieving a $5.5\times$ speedup.
 Although PAFlow is slightly slower than MolCRAFT, it produces molecules with significantly higher binding affinity, which compensates for the additional time cost.
 Moreover, when using fewer steps T = 20, PAFlow becomes even faster than MolCRAFT (402s vs 287s) while still generating molecules with better binding performance (see Appendix \ref{Effect of Sampling Steps}).
 This allows the sampling step size to be adjusted according to the trade-off between generation speed and molecule quality in different scenarios.